slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 If an app uses [OAuth for authentication](/docs/oauth), the app should:

- - Prevent OAuth CSRF attacks.
-This is often done using a one-time CSRF token in the "state" parameter.
-This can also be done using PKCE instead, if it's supported.
+ - **Prevent OAuth CSRF attacks**.
+A one-time CSRF token in the `state` parameter is _required_ in order to implement a secure OAuth flow.
+Omitting the `state` parameter is a security risk.
+If the `state` parameter is _not_ used, or _not_ tied to the user's session, then attackers can initiate an OAuth flow themselves before tricking a user's browser into completing it.
+For more information about the `state` parameter, see [OAuth](/docs/oauth).

 If an app doesn't use OAuth for authentication, the Asana Security Team should manually review the authentication scheme the app uses.
 In particular, we will try to verify that:

  - An attacker can't authenticate themselves as someone else
- - An attacker can't force a victim to authenticate as another user (eg. with a CSRF attack)
+ - An attacker can't force a victim to authenticate as another user (e.g., with a CSRF attack)

 <hr>